Hřensko: Transport

-The I/62 road from Ústí nad Labem to the Czech-German border passes through the municipality.
-There are two border crossings in Hřensko: the Hřensko / Schmilka road border crossing and the Hřensko / Schöna river border crossing.
+The I/62 road from Ústí nad Labem to the Czech–German border passes through the municipality.
+There are two border crossings in Hřensko: the road border crossing Hřensko / Schmilka and the river border crossing Hřensko / Schöna.

 Sights

 The municipality is a portal to the Bohemian Switzerland National Park.
 The main attractions in the municipal territory are the Kamenice Gorge and Pravčická brána, the largest natural stone bridge in Europe.
 They are among the most visited nature tourist destinations in the entire country.

 The main cultural landmark of Hřensko is the Church of Saint John of Nepomuk.
 It was built in the late Baroque style in 1786–1787.

 In popular culture

 Pravčická brána was featured in the film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.